Ellen Terry

 Born into a family of actors, Terry began performing as a child, acting in Shakespeare plays in London, and toured throughout the British provinces in her teens.
 At 16, she married the 46-year-old artist George Frederic Watts, but they separated within a year.
 She soon returned to the stage but began a relationship with the architect Edward William Godwin and retired from the stage for six years.
 She resumed acting in 1874 and was immediately acclaimed for her portrayal of roles in Shakespeare and other classics.

-In 1878 she joined Henry Irving's company as his leading lady, and for more than the next two decades she was considered the leading Shakespearean and comic actress in Britain.
+In 1878 she joined Henry Irving's company as his leading lady, and for more than the next two decades she was considered the leading Shakespearean actress in Britain.
 Two of her most famous roles were Portia in The Merchant of Venice and Beatrice in Much Ado About Nothing.
 She and Irving also toured with great success in America and Britain.

-In 1903 Terry took over management of London's Imperial Theatre, focusing on the plays of George Bernard Shaw and Henrik Ibsen.
-The venture was a financial failure, and Terry turned to touring and lecturing.
-She continued to find success on stage until 1920, while also appearing in films from 1916 to 1922.
+At the urging of George Bernard Shaw, Terry took over management of London's Imperial Theatre in 1903, opening a new play by Henrik Ibsen.
+The venture was a financial failure, and Terry turned to touring.
+She continued to find success on stage until 1920 and especial success in lecture tours discussing the Shakespeare heroines, she also appeared in several films from 1916 to 1922.
 Her career lasted nearly seven decades.

 Early life and career

 Terry was born in Coventry, England, the third surviving child born into a theatrical family.
-Her parents, Benjamin (1818–1896), of Irish descent, and Sarah (née Ballard; 1819–1892), of Scottish ancestry, were comic actors in a Portsmouth-based touring company, (where Sarah's father was a Wesleyan minister) and had 11 children.
-At least five of them became actors: Kate, Ellen, Marion, Florence, and Fred.
+Her parents, Benjamin (1818–1896), of Irish descent, and Sarah (née Ballard; 1819–1892), of Scottish ancestry, were childhood friends and began as comic actors in a Portsmouth-based company, where Sarah's father was a master sawyer.
+She used the stage name "Miss Yerrett", The two made a poor living in touring companies in their early years.
+The couple had eleven children, two of whom died in infancy.
+They had been christened Kate and Ellen after their paternal and maternal grandmothers; these names were reused for their next two daughters.
+At least five of the surviving nine became actors: Kate (b.
+1844), Ellen, Marion, Florence, and Fred.
+The eldest son, Benjamin (b.
+1839), went into commerce and emigrated to Australia and then India, and Tom (b.
+1860), a drifter, lived on the fringes of criminality and poverty, constantly helped by his parents and siblings.
 Two other children, George and Charles, were connected with theatre management.
-Kate (the grandmother of Val and John Gielgud) and Marion were particularly successful on stage.
+Kate was the grandmother of Val and John Gielgud.

-Terry made her first stage appearance at age nine, as Mamillius, opposite Charles Kean as Leontes, in Shakespeare's The Winter's Tale at London's Princess's Theatre in 1856.
-She also played the roles of Puck in A Midsummer Night's Dream (1856), Prince Arthur in King John (1858), and Fleance in Macbeth (1859), continuing at the Princess's Theatre until the Keans' retirement in 1859.
-During the theatre's summer closures, Terry's father presented drawing-room entertainments at the Royal Colosseum, Regent's Park, London, and then on tour.
-In 1859, she appeared in the Tom Taylor comedy Nine Points of the Law at the Olympic Theatre.
-For the next two years, Terry and her sister Kate toured the British provinces in sketches and plays, accompanied by their parents and a musician.